Code-Institute-Submissions/Hello-world/README.md

 ### **Features**
 The website has four separate pages: Home page (index.html), About Us (about.html), Membership (membership.html) and Join Now (join.html).
-Features consistent across the four pages:
+Features consistent across the four pages include:
 #### Navbar
 The navigation bar is consistent across all four pages.
 It has the logo in the top left-hand side which when clicked returns the user to the home page.
 On the right-hand side are four navigation tabs linking to each of the four pages.
 The dark grey colour (#424242) fits with the brand colours and provides a good contrast for the light-coloured text and logo.
 The logo is yellow to fit with the brand colours.
 The navigation tabs are white in colour except the active page that changes to yellow to provide visual feedback to the user to let them know which page they are on.
 	The navbar collapses to a toggle button on mobile devices for an improved user experience on smaller screen sizes.

 #### Hero image and call to join button
 Each page has a hero image, although the image is different for each page to reflect the content of that page.
 Within the hero image is a callout message (again the message is different for each page to fit with the page content) that includes a ‘Join Now’ button that links to the Join Now page or submits the user’s email and password details on the Join Now page to sign them up.
-The positioning on the callout message is the same on every page.
+The positioning of the callout message is the same on every page.

 #### Footer
 The footer is the same dark grey colour as the navbar to provide consistency in design.
 The footer is the same across all four pages.
 It includes social media links which are coloured yellow to fit with the brand colours.
 It also provides the copyright information as the footer is the normal place that a user would look for this.